ITJohan/over-engineered-todo-list/README.md

 This is the todo list for the todo list:
 1. <s>Create GitHub repository</s>
-2. Setup CI/CD pipline with Jenkins and SonarQube
 2. Implement a frontend with React (without backend-calls)
 3. Implement a REST API with Spring Boot using only in-memory todos
 4. Connect the backend and frontend